HomeOpinionRemission explained in context of Bilkis Bano case

 Why, according to the Supreme Court, the constitutional provision of remission, a discretionary power of governments, was wrongly granted to violators of Bilkis Bano

-The of India today quashed the order of premature release granted by the State of Gujarat in August 2022 to 11 convicts in the Bilkis Bano case.
+The Supreme Court of India today quashed the order of premature release granted by the State of Gujarat in August 2022 to 11 convicts in the Bilkis Bano case.
 The BuckStopper explains the technical (legal) ground on which the remission was wrong.

 Why did the Gujarat government grant remission tthe convicts of the Bilkis Bano case

-The panel that granted remission had two legislators from the BJP, which was the state government at that time, former BJP Godhra municipal councillor, and a BJP women wing member.
+The panel that granted remission had two legislators from the BJP, which was the state government at that time, former BJP Godhra municipal councillor, and a BJP wing member.

 To answer the question “why”, I must go technical because I wouldn't know what was going on in their mind and I wouldn't like to speculate about the politics behind it.
 Technically, by virtue of Article 72 and 161 of the constitution, the president and governor can grant pardon, suspend, remit or commute a sentence given by a court